 A bunch of new drinking dens have joined Byron’s popular bar scene, offering holidaymakers plenty of options for bar-hopping in this free-spirited town.

-From intimate wine bars serving natural wine, to sunset cocktails in Mediterranean-inspired surrounds to drinking and dancing till late, here’s seven Byron Bay bars not to be missed.
+From intimate wine bars serving natural wine to sunset cocktails in Mediterranean-inspired surrounds to drinking and dancing till late, here are seven Byron Bay bars not to be missed.

 Hidden down a laneway off Lawson Street, Light Years is a welcoming cocktail bar with Vietnamese-inspired bites.
 The handiwork of Melbourne native Kim Stephen, the friendly crew will guide you through the drinks list with expert care.

 A current fave with punters is the ‘Netflix and Chill’ featuring rum-soaked popcorn, Brookie’s macadamia gin, passionfruit and lemon.
 The creative garnish features popcorn nestled in passionfruit skin – genius!
 Interesting to note the team uses a vegan frother rather than the traditional egg whites in their cocktails, perfect for allergy sufferers and vegan friends alike.
 Hot tip: even in the shoulder season you’ll need to book ahead to secure a table.

 The wine bar you didn’t know you were missing in Byron until you slink right in.

 Byron Bay’s first natural wine bar is a thing of beauty.
 Supernatural is the brainchild of Hunter Valley winemaker (and now Byron local) Peter Windrim and Andy Love, co-owner of popular Lennox eatery Shelter.
 The idea was to create an approachable small wine bar with personality and “build a community around wine,” says Windrim.